Wage and Hour Laws for Minors and Teens

 Exemptions from Hazardous Work Prohibitions

-- Work is incidental to the training;
+- Work is incidental to the training,

-- Work shall be intermittent, for short periods of time, and under the direct and close supervision of a qualified, experienced person;
+- Work shall be intermittent, for short periods of time, and under the direct and close supervision of a qualified, experienced person,

-- The school shall give safety instruction coordinated by the employer with on-the-job training; and
+- The school shall give safety instruction coordinated by the employer with on-the-job training, and

 - A schedule of organized and progressive work processes to be performed on the job has been prepared.

 Violators of the youth employment rules may be subject to civil penalties.
 The Department of Labor can also obtain injunctions against violators of the youth employment rules.
-Some youth employment violators can face criminal prosecution, and in some situations may be imprisoned.
+Some youth employment violators can face criminal prosecution.
+In some situations, violators may be imprisoned.